-The bathroom is at the center of the house, with only a small outside wall to the north.
+The bathroom is at the center of the house, with a small outside wall to the north.
 A window provides ventilation to exhaust humid air from bathing, which cannot be allowed to build up in the house as it might encourage mold growth (moldy houses are a big problem in Arizona, too).
 The window replaces an electric fan, which is unacceptable in an ultra-low-EMF house.
 This window is also protected by a large roof overhang.

 All surfaces in the bathroom are tiled, including the ceiling, to deter mold growth.
-This may make the room the one with the best air quality.
+This may make it the room with the best air quality.
 It was made large enough so it could be used to sleep in, if the rest of the house was still too new when the first winter came.

 A utility closet is located on the outside of the north wall and sealed off from the rest of the house.
 It contains propane appliances, including a propane refrigerator that is easily accessible through a dedicated door from the front porch.
 It has not been a problem having propane appliances in this sealed-off compartment, i.e. no leaks through the walls, and no fumes from the chimney.

-The house is designed to be accessible to a wheelchair user.
+Since there are no MCS/EHS safe assisted living or nursing homes, the house is designed to be accessible to a wheelchair user.
 Those features are not presently needed, and hopefully never will be, but the extra cost is low when doing it while the house is being built.

 The bathroom has room enough for a wheelchair, and the commode is certified accessible to wheelchair users.
 There are four grab bars, one at the commode, one at the sink and two above the tub.
 The grab bars are now used to hang towels on, and the ones at the tub are practical when washing clothes in the tub.